 Productive conflict is what we need.
-Respectful conflict.
-Conflict grounded in trust.
+Respectful conflict, conflict grounded in trust.
 Conflict centered around shared goals, not egos or agendas.

-Conflict can’t be productive without high levels of trust.
+Note that conflict can’t be productive without high levels of trust.
 How can you feel comfortable airing out the real issues if you don’t trust the people in the room?
 Without that trust, and the productive conflict it allows, how can the team drive toward shared commitments, accountability, and results?

 With high trust and a focus on shared goals, we can channel conflict toward the pursuit of truth (what’s really going on here?) and the quest for high performance, instead of feeble attempts by fragile egos to notch points.